Mok Kit Keung

-Mok Kit-keung, also spelled as Mok Kit Keung, was a Hong Kong-born Chinese cook.
+Mok Kit-keung (莫傑強; died 2021), also spelled as Mok Kit Keung, was a Hong Kong-born Chinese cook.

 Biography

 Mok Kit-keung was born in Hong Kong.
 He starting working at an early age and became a dishwasher at a restaurant, owned by his uncle, when he was aged 13.

 In 2017, he moved to Singapore and joined Shangri-La Singapore as head chef.
 Previously, he worked at Shang Palace and in 2012 due to his contributions, it received a Michelin star twice, last one in 2012.
 He also worked as a cook for Mohammed VI of Morocco and Vladimir Putin.

 In 2021, he died at the age of 58.